 Peter Cartwright Church Matching Award

-MacMurray College will match dollar for dollar any grant or scholarship award given by the student's church up to $1,500/year.
+MacMurray College will match dollar for dollar any grant or scholarship award given by the student's church from $500 up to $1,500/year.
 Church loans are ineligible.

 Monticello Foundation Scholarship